-Lucky for them, and us, a new study may hold the answer – but be warned, the reason may leave you a little sad.
+Lucky for us, a scientific study on dog licking behaviours may hold the answer – but be warned, the reason may leave you a little sad.

-Working together, researchers in the UK and Brazil have discovered that when dogs lick their mouths it is a reaction to our facial expression – specifically, an angry face.
+Working together, researchers in the UK and Brazil have discovered that when some dogs lick their mouths it is a reaction to our facial expression – specifically, an angry face.
+Basically, some dog licking behaviour is a stress signal.
+A clear stress signal designed by nature to communicate to others that the dog is unhappy.

-In the first study of its kind, scientists from the University of Sao Paulo, Brazil and the University of Lincoln, UK wanted to discover the root cause of the behaviour.
+In the first study of its kind, scientists from the University of Sao Paulo, Brazil and the University of Lincoln, UK wanted to discover the root cause of dog lip licking behaviour.

 Examining the reactions of 17 dogs, the scientists exposed the family pets to various greyscale images of people (not known to the dog) making different facial expressions – like below.